This content is viewable by Everyone

 - Guidelines – how to meet the criteria

-- Training – classes, videos, online training, events and tailored to your department presentations and training
+- Training – classes, videos, online training, and events tailored to your department, speaking at your team meetings

-- Advice – how to plan, use the resources of UCSF and work with vendors
+- Advice – how to strategize and plan your unique accessibility process, using the resources of UCSF and working with vendors

 The “digital” of digital accessibility, refers to communication that is digitally transmitted, for example, web, apps, emails, PDFs, etcetera.
 It does not include physical accessibility like alternatives to stairs and automatic door openers.
 Information about physical access can be found at Disability Resources.